RhetTbull/osxmetadata/README.md

 tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
                 If you want tags/keywords visible in the Finder, use this instead of kMDItemKeywords.
-A list of strings. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
+A list of Tag objects. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
                 Describes where the file was obtained from (e.g. URL downloaded from).
 A list of strings.